illyaMs/kong-dashboard/README.md

 **Kong dashboard** is a GUI that will let you manage your Kong Gateway setup.

+**NOTE**: this fork's corresponding docker image may be found at https://hub.docker.com/r/ilyams/kong-dashboard

 ## Compatibility matrix

 | Kong-Dashboard versions | Kong versions | Node versions |